FuckingToasters/discord-phone-verifier/new version/README.md

 - This way you can use the same variable & function names & apply the same logic within this main.py file and the files inside the phoneservices folder
 - Put it inside  elif and have more phone service support.
 - Here a Example: if str(PHONESERVICE).lower() == "vaksms": NUMBER, TZID = vaksms.ordernumber()
-- You can change the example to if str(PHONESERVICE).lower() == "other service" and add your own logic.
+- You can change the example to elif str(PHONESERVICE).lower() == "other service" and add your own logic.
 - To fully implement a own service, you need to take a look to the already supported services in the phoneservices folder, cpy the file & andd the new API endpoints and import it to the main file in the same way like the standard Services are imported.